 He says: “The Work at Height Regulations and the associated guidance should be reviewed by April 2013 to ensure that they do not lead to people going beyond what is either proportionate or beyond what the legislation was originally intended to cover.
 Any changes to the regulations should not result in an increased risk to employees or others.”

 Unfortunately misinterpretation of the regulations has undermined the access industry and confidence in ladder related products as the most suitable methods of working efficiently and safely at height David Gray of TB Davies concluded, “Whilst the industry has consistently promoted ladder training it really needs the support of legislation to clarify how it is interpreted and applied.
 The current problem is the good measures employed to safeguard ladder users are being blanket applied to cover the most trivial tasks and not making the work any safer in the process.”

-TB Davies is headquartered in Cardiff, Wales, and its 12-acre manufacturing plant is based in Bridgend, South Wales.
-TB Davies Group is a leading designer and manufacturer of ladder and ground support equipment products and operates under Horizon, Summit, and Pinnacle Brands.
-It is the exclusive distributor for US designed and engineered Little Giant and Xtend & Climb ladders.
+TB Davies is headquartered in Cardiff, Wales.
+TB Davies Group is a leading designer and manufacturer of ladder and access equipment products and operates under Horizon, Summit, and Pinnacle Brands.
+It is the exclusive distributor for US designed and engineered Little Giant and Xtend+Climb ladders.